plot300a/silverbackplot.com/README.md

-# silverbackplot.com
+# Personal website

-Created with CodeSandbox
+this website is built with React.
+Go to [pierfrancescosoffritti.com](https://pierfrancescosoffritti.com)